PeterWaIIace/ChatGPTpayloads/README.md

 Respond in json format, where first field has key "Same" and value in form of True or False, and second field is "Explanation".
 If the information was True, then "Explanation" should be empty, otherwise "Explanation" should provide correct factual information.
 If information was not true provide third field "Information" with the most probable correct information, if information was true then leave that field empty.

+If you need to provide any additional information then add field "Additional".

 Provide json formatting for ease of reading.
 ```